0808 808 4000 Get help now

 The Limitation Act 1980 sets out the rules on how long a creditor has to take certain action against you to recover a debt.
 Limitation periods for debts are important, because if the creditor has run out of time, you may not have to pay the debt back.

 If you write to a creditor, this may restart the limitation period, depending on what you say.
 If you think a limitation period may apply soon, contact us for advice before writing to your creditor.
-For more information, see our Statute barred debts fact sheet.
+For more information, see our Statute barred debts guide.

 Useful contacts